Midwifery team walking through a forest, symbolizing grounded and holistic care

 What is the difference between a midwife & a doula?

-A midwife is a professional trained (and in the case of our midwife, certified and licensed) to provide clinical (aka medical) care, typically for childbearing individuals and individuals assigned female at birth across the reproductive lifespan.
+A midwife (like Corinne) is a professional trained (and in the case of our midwife, certified and licensed) to provide clinical (aka medical) care, typically for childbearing individuals and individuals assigned female at birth across the reproductive lifespan.
 A doula is someone trained and skilled specifically in providing emotional and physical support for someone going through a major reproductive life event, but does not have clinical responsibilities.

 What is the difference between a certified nurse midwife & a certified professional midwife?